 Take On Helicopters is a civilian helicopter game, featuring three different classes of helicopters; light, medium and heavy.
 Apart from the traditional career mode, users can also engage in time-trials, challenges, and multiplayer modes.

 The story revolves around a Seattle-based business family (fictional) having a difficult time keeping their helicopter business afloat after passing of their family head.
 As a player, you will take the role of Tom Larkin, a civilian pilot, and try to save the company with your brother Joe Larkin.

 Overall the game is all rounded flight simulator, reasonably capable of entertaining gamers, especially those who are new to this genre.
 It also has a powerful mission editor.

 6. Desert Strike

 Platform: DOS, macOS, Amiga, Game Boy

-Desert Strike is 90s popular single player shooting game, in which the player takes control of an Apache helicopter and engage in various missions, from hostage rescue to attack enemy installations in hostile grounds.
-The game took its inspiration from the Gulf War and portray a battle between antagonist General Kilbaba and the United States.
+Desert Strike is a 90s popular single player shooting game in which the player takes control of an Apache helicopter and engage in various missions, from hostage rescue to attacking enemy installations in hostile grounds.
+The game took its inspiration from the Gulf War of the 90s and portrayed a battle between antagonist General Kilbaba and the United States.

 5. Apache: Air Assault